KR4T05S/SilentHillf/README.md

 # Silent Hill f Localization Project
 ```
 1. Fork the project.
+2. Download the Game.csv file.
+3. Open the Game.csv file via MS Excel, LibrOffice Calc or any other editor.
-2. Edit the Game.csv file.
+4. Edit the Game.csv file.
-3. Create a Pull-Request.
+5. Create a Pull-Request.
-4. Wait for review and approval.
+6. Wait for review and approval.
-5. Be happy about your merged localization and contribution.
+7. Be happy about your merged localization and contribution.
 ```

 # NOTE